Technician Console Desktop App for Windows and Mac

 How to Install the Desktop App

 - Option 1.
-Click this link to download and install the desktop app
+Click this link to download and install the current version of the desktop app (7.12.3379)

 On a Mac

-- Follow instructions to drag the LogMeIn Rescue icon to your Applications folder.
+- Follow instructions to drag the Rescue icon to your Applications folder.

 The application is now installed on your computer.